Undline/ForestFox/readme.md

 - **Canvas** -> This is a element that allows a user to create any graphics or drawings on screen and allows the user to scroll on both directions.
 Use this for things like sketches and markups.
 You can also add grid lines that allow shapes to snap in place.

 - **Markdown** -> This element creates a view that can display markdown files.

+- **Cards** -> This element is for creating a card UI element.
+Cards may consist of a title, sub-title, image, button and a accent color (please note that the accent color can be ignored by a GSS file)

+- **Poster** -> This element is just like a card except it's larger on screen.
+It has the exact same attributes.
+The advantage to using a poster is that you have more area to write text and the image can be slightly larger.